Sharmila Pandey: About

-Sharmila Pandey is a Nepali film producer known for her work in the Nepali film industry.
-She has produced several critically acclaimed and commercially successful films, including Love Love Love (2017), Changa Chet (2018), Ghar (2019), Aama (2020), Chiso Manchhe (2022), and Parastree (2023).
+Pandey is a Nepali film producer known for her work in the Nepali film industry.
+She has several critically acclaimed and commercially successful films including Love Love Love (2017), Changa Chet (2018), Ghar (2019), Aama (2020), Chiso Manchhe (2022), and Parastree (2023).
 Pandey is recognized for her strong storytelling, focus on social issues, and contribution to the growth of contemporary Nepali cinema.

-Her production works have received multiple national honors, including National Film Awards and Box Office Awards.
-Through her films, she has brought attention to diverse narratives and continues to play a significant role in the development of quality filmmaking in Nepal.
+Her production works have received multiple national honors, including national film awards and box office awards.
+She has brought attention to diverse narratives and continues to play a significant role in the development of quality filmmaking in Nepal.